There are several factors to contemplate when you buy a new furnace:

 Barlow Service Experts is here to help you understand what the furnace efficiency rating is and what it means for your home and your budget.

 Keep in mind that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
 The duct work in varying homes is different – some higher quality, some substandard, so the AFUE rating does not factor this into their rating.
-If you worry that your heating system or duct system is not energy efficient, give Barlow Service Experts a call today and we will come out for a free in-home analysis and help you find out how much more energy and money you could potentially save each month.
+If you worry that your heating system or duct system is not energy efficient, give Barlow Service Experts a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could potentially save each month.